 - E-Goods Debris – Electronics, including TVs, computers, stereos, phones, DVD players, etc.

-The FEMA graphic below provides homeowners with a good depiction of appropriate right-of-way segregation procedures for the different types of debris.
+The following two images below provide homeowners with a good depiction of appropriate right-of-way segregation procedures for the different types of debris.
 Using this segregation method will expedite the debris removal operation.